open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

-If your application does not declare `DataSource` bean, you can update your `application.properties` file to have the data source URL starting with `jdbc:otel` and set the driver class to io.opentelemetry.instrumentation.jdbc.OpenTelemetryDriver
+If your application does not declare `DataSource` bean, you can update your `application.properties` file to have the data source URL starting with `jdbc:otel:` and set the driver class to io.opentelemetry.instrumentation.jdbc.OpenTelemetryDriver

 ```properties